bikesky-social/bsky-community-bot/README.md

 ### Docker

-This service is available on Docker Hub at [bikesky/bsky-community-bot](https://hub.docker.com/r/bikesky/bsky-community-bot).
+This service is available on [Github Container Registry](https://github.com/bikesky-social/bsky-community-bot/pkgs/container/bsky-community-bot) and on [Docker Hub](https://hub.docker.com/r/bikesky/bsky-community-bot).
 After setting up a local .env file that has the above variables in it, you can run the container with the following command:

 ```bash
 docker run -p 3000:3000 --env-file .env bikesky/bsky-community-bot